RawthiL/Segm_Net_3D/README.md

 # TensorFlow 3-D Segmentation Networks Library #

-This library is at the moment an implementation of a 3-D U-net using dice loss and batch normalization, implemented in TensorFlow.
-The idea is to keep on adding network topologies...
+This library contains at the moment:
+* 3-D U-net (or V-net) using dice loss and batch normalization
+* 3-D Convolutional Autoencoder using dice loss/crossentropy and batch normalization

-### How do I get set up? ###
+### How do I set it up? ###

-* You need TensorFlow obviously and GPU (recomended)
+* TensorFlow 1.12 (GPU recomended)
 * Configuration: Just import it
 * Dependencies: Numpy, skimage (for shape generation in example)
 * How to run tests: